LeonisX/yoda-stories-translation-tool/documents/comparison-demo.md

 ![](images/zones/demo/115.png)

-Странное решение, поскольку, это пустынная локация.
+A strange decision, since this is a deserted location.

 **Zone 146**:

 ![](images/zones/demo/146.png)

-В этой локации квестовые предметы никогда не появятся.
+Quest items will never appear in this location.

-**Zone 151**: космопорт.
+**Zone 151**: spaceport.

 ![](images/zones/demo/151.png)

-This is the tiny Spaceport on Neshtab.
-In a real game, I might find myself in the DESERT or a RAIN FOREST as easily as here, but the DEMO is all ICE, and there's only one ending...
+`This is the tiny Spaceport on Neshtab.
+In a real game, I might find myself in the DESERT or a RAIN FOREST as easily as here, but the DEMO is all ICE, and there's only one ending...`

-Новые действия, выполняемые по прилёту:
+New actions performed upon arrival:

 ```
 Action 16